Coming "Out" Poly

 Coming out to family is a big deal for some people.
 Many of us come from religious or conservative families who would not approve of their children having wild sex orgies or premarital sex or "cheating" on our spouses ... because, of course, that's what polyamory is all about, right?
 Seriously, though, this is a difficult concept for many people to grasp and many of us still seek approval and acceptance from the people we grew up with.
 So why would we want to shock our stern mothers or upset our frail grandparents or risk condemnation from our fathers?
 When we begin to build our intentional families, that's exactly what we are doing ... creating a family, just as our monogamous relatives did when they got married.
 Our partners are more than just playthings, they are special people in our lives, hopefully for a significant portion of our lives.
 We share ourselves with our partners, our day-to-day activities, our most intimate thoughts.
 When this life intersects with our biological family, we have to make some choices.
 Do we protect the delicate sensibilities of our bio-families in exchange for hiding or lying about these very special people?
 Or do we honor the commitment and life we built together and insist our bio-families respect our choices as we respect theirs by acknowledging relationship choices that we wouldn't make?

 I chose to come out to my family when my partners started becoming "family".
-For a while after I first moved away from home, I would visit my hometown and my parents for Christmas.
+I visit my hometown every year for Christmas.
 It was natural to invite a serious boyfriend home each year, to "meet the parents" if they hadn't, or to remain included in the family traditions if they had previously.
 But one year I didn't have one boyfriend, I had built a triad with one guy and another girl.
 We bought a home together and were building a life together.
 I couldn't see spending the holidays without them.

 Rather than give up my Christmas in my hometown with my parents, which was meaningful to me, I chose to invite my new family to share my most cherished family traditions with me.
 I could have "explained" my two guests in any number of ways, like saying they were both "just friends" or that he was my boyfriend and she was a "good friend", to name a couple of examples.
 The restrictions involved in carrying off that lie, constantly censoring our speech and actions to prevent accidentally slipping and giving the secret away, not acknowledging the relationships and commitments we had in the manner a single partner or spouse is allowed recognition ... these just felt wrong, a dishonoring of the family we were building.